piergiaj/super-events-cvpr18/README.md

 [1] G.  A.  Sigurdsson,  S.  Divvala,  A.  Farhadi,  and  A.  Gupta.
 Asynchronous temporal fields for action recognition.
 In Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR), 2017

 [2] S. Yeung, O. Russakovsky, N. Jin, M. Andriluka, G. Mori, and L. Fei-Fei.
 Every moment counts: Dense detailed labeling of actions in complex videos.
 International Journal of Computer Vision (IJCV), pages 1–15, 2015

+[3] J. Carreira and A. Zisserman.
+Quo vadis, action recognition?
+A new model and the kinetics dataset.
+In Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR), 2017.